 Black History Month Zoom Party hosted by Mixdat

-Every Saturday 8pm to 10pm throughout October
+This event was held every Saturday 8pm to 10pm throughout October.

 Playing the best in Soul, RnB, Hip-hop, Afrobeat and Reggae.
 Every Saturday evening.